UK Pension Transfers: QROPS and SIPPs for Expatriates

-In the mid-2000s some significant reforms were introduced to the UK pension system by HM Revenue and Customs (HMRC).
+In the mid-2000s some significant reforms were introduced to the UK pension system by the Department for work and pensions.
 The changes were introduced to make pensions simpler to understand, easier to invest in and more beneficial for people to take control over their own personal pension provisions.
 The average age of the UK population is increasing, putting strain on the standard pension provisions that have been established by the UK Government.

 Many people who have worked in the UK before moving abroad have more than one "frozen" pension.
 They may have been paying into their own personal pension scheme or schemes and also have additional company plans from previous employers.
 On taking up residency elsewhere in the world it might be possible to move existing pension provisions out of the UK (depending on the type of pension) and amalgamate them to provide more control over where the money is invested.

 A SIPP (Self Invested Personal Pension) is a personal pension which allows the member of the SIPP a much broader range of investments, compared to a traditional personal pension.
 Investment opportunities might include commercial property, land, overseas property funds, residential property funds, quoted and unquoted shares, trusts, unit trusts and Open Ended Investment Companies.